What is Form 1095-B: Health Coverage

-Those who have health insurance that meets the standards of the law may receive Form 1095-B directly from their health care insurer and from employers who have less than 50 full-time employees (small businesses).
+Those who have health insurance that meets the standards of the law may receive Form 1095-B directly from their health care insurer and from employers who have fewer than 50 full-time employees (small businesses).

 Minimum essential coverage

 You may receive a copy of Form 1095-B if your insurance provides what the Affordable Care Act calls "minimum essential coverage."
 This is the minimum level of benefits your insurance must provide for you under the Act.
 The following types of insurance provide minimum essential coverage:

 - Any plan sponsored by an employer.
 This includes employer-sponsored coverage for retirees and "COBRA" coverage for former employees.